jramos-br/jsdoc-summarize2/README.md

 ## License

-This repository contains free software, licensed under the terms of the MIT License as published by the [Open Source Initiative](http://opensource.org).
+The Summarize2 plugin is free software, licensed under the terms of the MIT License as published by the [Open Source Initiative](http://opensource.org).

 See the file [LICENSE](LICENSE) for details.